WordPress Debug Constants Explained

 define( 'SAVEQUERIES', true );Checking these across all your sites with mySites.guru

 Manually checking wp-config.php on every site gets old fast.
 The mySites.guru snapshot reads your WordPress config and flags anything that doesn’t match best practice.
 Most settings have one-click toggles so you can fix them without editing files.
-The same one-click approach works for other WordPress configuration checks, like removing the WordPress logo from the admin bar.
+The same one-click approach works for other WordPress configuration checks, like removing the WordPress logo from the admin bar, disabling automatic updates, and cleaning up leftover default content.

 You can also view any single constant across all your connected sites at once using the Ultimate Toolset.
 Click through any snapshot tool to see that value on every site in one view.